ocaml/merlin/README.md

 ;; (require 'merlin-iedit)       ; iedit.el editing of occurrences
 ;; (require 'merlin-company)     ; company.el completion
 ;; (require 'merlin-ac)          ; auto-complete.el completion
+;; To easily change opam switches and pick the ocamlmerlin binary accordingly, ;; you can use the minor mode https://github.com/ProofGeneral/opam-switch-mode
 ```

 A more comprehensive documentation can be found on the [emacs-from-scratch wiki](https://github.com/ocaml/merlin/wiki/emacs-from-scratch).